seastan/lotr-lcg-set-generator/README.md

 - `[vspace]`: vertical spacing
 - `[tab]`: tab symbol
 - `[nobr]`: non-breakable space
+- `[br]`: doesn't do anything, use this tag before the actual linebreak to emphasize that the linebreak was intentional
 - `[lsb]`: [
 - `[rsb]`: ]
 - `[lfb]`: {